Mercedes-Benz G-Class G350D Night Edition 5Dr Tip Auto Diesel Station Wagon

 Ten Second Review

 It's said that cockroaches will be the only thing to survive a nuclear conflagration.
 Whoever said that clearly never drove a Mercedes G-Class.
-It's a vehicle that neither time, progress, fashion nor legislation can kill and it's now better than ever.
+It's a vehicle that neither time, progress, fashion nor legislation can kill and this second generation version is better than ever.
 It'll be irrelevant to virtually everyone, but for that merest fraction of a percentage point of UK buyers, it's the greatest car on earth.

 You might well know it as the G-Wagen, that slab-sided truck more readily associated with squaddies trailing in convoy along autobahns, but the G-Class has come a long way from its utilitarian origins.
-It was first sold to the general public way back in 1979 and as it ploughs unstoppably into its fifth decade on sale, it's been treated to an extensive round of updates.
+It was first sold to the general public way back in 1979 and as it ploughs unstoppably into another decade on sale, it's been treated to an extensive redesign that's left almost everything changed, but nothing much different.
 Don't think that means the G-Class has gone soft in its dotage.
-Although it's no longer a stripped-back, rough and ready mud plugger, it's still built from the same adamantine materials.
+Although it's no longer a stripped-back, rough and ready mud plugger, it's still built from the same solid materials.
 It's just that the market for these cars has changed and the G-Class has changed to reflect a newer, more moneyed customer base.
 You can now spend some serious coin on a G-Class and there's a privileged queue of people looking to do just that.

-On the face of it, putting a 544PS engine into a tall off-roader sounds a bad idea.
+On the face of it, putting a 585hp engine into a tall off-roader sounds a bad idea.
 No, scrub that.
 It sounds an absolutely certifiable notion.
-The Mercedes G 63 AMG is that car and it's the flagship model in the G-Class range, for the UK at least.
-Those looking for an even more powerful G-Class will have to shop abroad for the G 65 AMG.
-My advice would be to stick with the 63.
-It's a great engine, this 5.5-litre twin-turbo V8 and it clouts the G 63 to 60mph in a blink over five seconds and onto an electronically limited top speed of 130mph.
-Believe me, you wouldn't want to go faster, despite improvements to the car's suspension, stability control system, monster 375mm brakes up front and the clever AMG SPEEDSHIFT PLUS 7G-TRONIC automatic gearbox.
-The G 63 AMG might hog the headlines but the G 350 BlueTEC long-wheelbase model with its 2987cc diesel engine offers a touch more real-world relevance.
-This four-valve per cylinder engine has an output of 211PS at 3400rpm and has available torque of 540Nm across an engine speed range of 1600 to 2400rpm.
+The Mercedes-AMG G 63 is that car and it's the flagship model in the G-Class range.
+This time round, it uses the AMG brand's 4.0-litre twin-turbo V8 and it clouts the G 63 to 60mph in a blink under five seconds and onto an electronically limited top speed of up to 149mph.
+Believe me, you wouldn't want to go faster, despite improvements to the car's suspension, stability control system, monster brakes up front and the clever AMG SPEEDSHIFT PLUS 9G-TRONIC automatic gearbox.
+The G 63 AMG might hog the headlines but the G 350d diesel model with its 2.9-litre straight six diesel engine offers a touch more real-world relevance.
+This powerplant has an output of 282hp and has available torque of 600Nm across an engine speed range of 1600 to 2400rpm.
 Whichever version you buy, that mountain of torque should be adequate to drag you out of most sticky situations, while the G-Class' three electrically controlled 100-percent differential locks, ladder frame and rigid axle characteristics also underline its mettle in rough off-road terrain.

 Design and Build